sanghwapark/hallcdb/README.md

 -----------------------------

 ## Notes:
+### RCDB submodule
+  - rcdb package (https://github.com/JeffersonLab/rcdb) is added as submodule with a specific tag.
+This release version is a rather old one, but for now keep it as it is.
 ### Connection string:
   - For updating DB entries: Master DB should be only used when making DB entries by start/end run scripts from cdaq machines.
 On cdaq computers, RCDB environment is set when login, and the connection string is set to the master database.
   - Please use the read-only copy otherwise: